EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 In the image above we have our output line in yellow.
 But actually due to the mathematical properties of our directions, we can't tell why our yellow line is our output.
 Is it because our single black line had a really high activation?
 Or is it because the two blue lines each had a high activation, and they interfere with one another?

-This is where the authors introduce the fun term of "superposition" Really what they mean is that directions are learned by the neural network and used to make predictions are so dense and high in information that we can't cleanly seperate one from another.
+This is where the authors introduce the fun term of "superposition" Really what they mean is that directions are learned by the neural network and used to make predictions are so dense and high in information that we can't cleanly separate one from another.
 We see an overlap in directions where they are used to represent multiple features.
 This makes interpreting and understanding these models very difficult.

 In a previous work the authors fully demonstrated that these properties (superposition and polysemanticity) are a real problem, using like science and stuff.
 Thankfully, they also introduced a solution to this problem.

 ## Sparse Autoencoders and Scaling Problems

-If you start to read Artificial Intelligence research, a few concepts reappaear all over the place.
+If you start to read Artificial Intelligence research, a few concepts appaear all over the place.
 One of these concepts is the "Autoencoder".

 An autoencoder has many similarities to compression, where information is removed on one end and then re-added on the other, in order to reduce the size of the data being transmitted.

 An autoencoder is very similar.
-It has two parts, one which ususally forces the data (our numerical representation of text in this case) into a smaller size, and a part on the other end that restores the data back to its original size.
+It has two parts, one which usually forces the data (our numerical representation of text in this case) into a smaller size, and a part on the other end that restores the data back to its original size.

-I could give write a whole different blog post about autoencoders, but this concept of forcing data into a smaller size and letting the neural network learn what is important to keep track of, is a recurring concept central to many different artificial intelligence algorithms.
+I could write a whole different blog post about autoencoders, but this concept of forcing data into a smaller size and letting the neural network learn what is important to keep track of, is a recurring concept central to many different artificial intelligence algorithms.
 We even have a fancy term, called "latent space" that you may have heard before, for this part of the model where the data is in a more compressed size.

-Here Anthropic do something different than your standard autoencoder.
+Here the Anthropic team do something different than your standard autoencoder.
 Rather than be trained to compress the representation of the data, this Sparse Autoencoder is trained to enlarge it.
 Lets ignore that first term (sparse) for a little bit, we will come back to it.

 The authors at Anthropic have trained an auto encoder that takes the activations (that result from our model combining text and its parameters) and transforms them into many more numbers, and then at the other end of the pipe they can recreate almost exactly the activations.